Do I need a referral to come and see you?

 If you do not own shorts or have come unprepared for any reason, do not worry as we have a large selection of shorts for you to choose from to wear during the session.

-Yes – just ensure you have your health fund card with you when you attend.
+Yes – just ensure you have your health fund card with you when you are here for your appointment.

 The enhanced primary care referral scheme is a Medicare scheme which provides you with a rebate for your physiotherapy treatment, under certain circumstances.
 In this scheme, you must have a chronic and complex condition, as determined by your GP.
 If you qualify, your GP will give you a referral which allows you to be rebated $52.95 (at the time of writing) from your physiotherapy cost.
 YOU WILL STILL NEED TO PAY THE FULL AMOUNT OF YOUR PHYSIOTHERAPY TREATMENT FIRST.